G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-network.md

 * **Public**: It’s only possible to add one public interface per VM.
 Additionally, you can use a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-reserved-ip-address" target="_blank">reserved IP address</a>.

-* **Private**: Choose a network from the list or create a new one, and then <a href="https://gcore.com/docs/cloud/networking/create-and-manage-a-subnetwork" target="_blank">configure a subnetwork</a> according to your requirements.
+* **Private**: Choose a network from the list or create a new one, then <a href="https://gcore.com/docs/cloud/networking/create-and-manage-a-subnetwork" target="_blank">configure a subnetwork</a> according to your requirements.

 6\.
 (Optional) If your network contains both IPv6 and IPv4 addresses, you can enable IPV6 dual-stack and simultaneously use IPv4 and IPv6 protocols on the same network infrastructure.